 The STA shall set the Duration, NAV-RA and NAV-TA fields of the DMG DTS frame to 0 if the STA’s NAV is 0 or a virtual CCA is not maintained by the STA on the channel.

 The STA shall set the Duration field of the DMG DTS frame to the NAV remainder if the STA’s NAV is nonzero on the channel.

+In case the Duration, NAV-RA and NAV-TA fields become different in different 2.16 channels indicated in CH_BANDWIDTH parameter in RXVECTOR of the RTS frame a DTS frame is response to, and a STA is not able to transmit DTS frames that contain different NAV-RA, NAV-TA, and Duration values it shall transmit the DTS frame in primary channel only.
+The NAV-RA, NAV-TA, and Duration fields of the DTS frame are set as defined in the rules above in realtion to primary channel.

+If the DMG CTS frame and DTS frame is transmitted in a non-EDMG duplicate PPDU (channel width 4.32 GHz or wider) the transmitting DMG STA shall set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_EDMG equal to CH_BANDWIDTH parameter.

+If the DMG CTS frame and DTS frame is transmitted in a non-EDMG PPDU (channel width 2.16 GHz) the transmitting DMG STA may set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_EDMG equal to CH_BANDWIDTH parameter.

 10.3.2.14 EDMG RTS procedure